Franciscan Action Network

 The Franciscan Action Network (FAN) is a faith-based 501(c)(3) non-profit organization in Washington DC composed of Franciscan sisters, friars, secular Franciscans, and others.
-The organization was created to address issues regarding ecology, human rights, poverty, and general peacemaking in the United States.
+The organization was created to address issues related to ecology, human rights, poverty, and general peacemaking in the United States.

 FAN is led by active volunteers across the country, supported by a small staff.
 As of August 2013, its board members consisted of the national minister of the Secular Franciscans, three Franciscan sisters, five Franciscan Friars (from different orders: Friars Minor, Friars Minor Conventual, Friars Minor Capuchins, Third Order Regular, and Atonement Friars), and four lay people.

 History

-The Franciscan Action Network was formed in 2007 in Baltimore Maryland by a group of more than 150 Franciscans who gathered from across the United States.
+The Franciscan Action Network was formed in 2007 in Baltimore, Maryland by a group of more than 150 Franciscans who gathered from across the United States.
 It has grown to include membership of over 50 Franciscan groups.
 While Catholics make up a majority of FAN, its membership also includes Episcopal, Lutheran, and Ecumenical Franciscan groups.